telliott99/MyMath/theory/continuity.rst

     If a function is differentiable at :math:`x`, then it is continuous at :math:`x`.

-I'm going to prove this theorem.
+Here is the proof of this theorem from the *Lifesaver*.
 A semi-official statement of continuity (with no delta or epsilon) is that if

 .. math::